 Our adoption process is relatively simple.
 We require an application, a phone interview and a home visit by one of our dedicated B2TR volunteers prior to adopting one of our English or French bulldogs.

-PHONE INTERVIEW - Please allow up to 2 weeks for you to receive a call or email to schedule your phone interview.
+PHONE INTERVIEW - Please allow up to 3-4 weeks to receive a call, text or email to schedule your phone interview.
 During the Phone Interview our volunteer will go over bulldog related issues, proper food, your knowledge of bulldogs and what type of personality would fit best your in home.

 HOME VISIT – We need all family members available for the home visit.
 This gives us all a chance to talk about rescue and we can learn about your expectations for a rescue bulldog.
 If you have existing pets, it gives us a chance to meet them, too.
 We also check security of gates, fences and screen doors (if applicable).